 Did you know that video cameras are among the most essential equipment used in plumbing?
 Specially-designed video cameras are used to aid in the process of professionally cleaning drains.
 With video cameras, plumbers can take a look inside of your pipes to learn more about plumbing problems and their causes.
 Given that some pipework is typically located underneath the foundation of your home and concrete, video cameras are the most effective method for learning about pipe problems that aren’t otherwise visible.

 Before video camera drain inspections, plumbers were more limited in their ability to inspect a clog in your drain.
 In fact, they’d typically have to dig down in your yard to find the sewer line if they suspected that a significant issue was at hand.
 Obviously, digging in your yard to find the sewer line is more time-consuming than completing a camera drain inspection, but it’s also more damaging to your property and disruptive to your schedule.
-With video technology, your Denver plumber can identify the issue without having to go underground to access your sewer line.
+With a video sewer inspection in Denver, a professional plumber can identify the issue without having to go underground to access your sewer line.

 Drain Inspection Cameras